Our Approach (Intent)

 How are we matching reading books to the children correctly?

-Each time the child receives the next Red Ted prize, they are assessed again to check whether they should move on to the next colour or not.
+Each time the child receives the next Red Ted prize, they are assessed again to check whether they are ready to the next level of book.

 Comprehension – EYFS, KS1 and KS2